 Equality in Sikhism

 Term 3 explores key beliefs within Sikhism, focusing on equality and the importance of the Langar within the Gurdwara.

 Was Jesus an historical Figure?

-In the final term, students examine the historical evidence around Jesus’ existence and then explore Jesus as the founder of the Christian faith.
+In the final term, students examine the historical evidence around Jesus’ existence and then examine how Jesus is written about by the Gospel writers.
+Finally, we explore Jesus as the founder of the Christian faith.

 Students cover four units in Year 8.
 We also begin to explore comparative religion in more depth.
 As Islam is the second largest religion in the world, and often misrepresented in the media, a study of the basic beliefs and practices are taught with a focus not only on learning about religion but also learning from religion.